 In the latent stage, antibody tests of blood and spinal fluid are used to diagnose syphilis.

-Penicillin given by injection is the best antibiotic for primary, secondary, and early latent syphilis.
+Penicillin given by injection into a muscle is the best antibiotic for primary, secondary, and early latent syphilis.
 For primary and secondary stages of syphilis, one dose of a long-acting penicillin is all that is needed.
-However, some people need another dose 1 week later.
 For late latent stage and some forms of the tertiary stage, three doses are given, separated by 1 week.

 Because people with primary or secondary syphilis can pass the infection to others, they must avoid sexual contact until they and their sex partners have completed treatment.
 If people have primary-stage syphilis, all their sex partners of the previous 3 months are at risk of being infected.
 If they have secondary-stage syphilis, all sex partners of the previous year are at risk.
 Such sex partners require a blood test for antibodies to the bacteria.
 If test results are positive, the sex partners need to be treated.
 Some doctors simply treat all sex partners without waiting for test results.

-More than half of people with syphilis in an early stage, especially those with secondary-stage syphilis, develop a reaction 2 to 12 hours after the first treatment.
+Many people with syphilis in an early stage, especially those with secondary syphilis, develop a reaction 6 to 12 hours after the first treatment.
 This reaction, called a Jarisch-Herxheimer reaction, causes fever, headache, sweating, shaking chills, and a temporary worsening of the sores caused by syphilis.
 Doctors sometimes mistake this reaction for an allergic reaction to penicillin.
-Rarely, people with neurosyphilis have seizures or become paralyzed.
+Rarely, people with neurosyphilis have seizures or a stroke.
 Symptoms of this reaction usually subside within 24 hours and rarely cause permanent damage.

 After treatment, examinations and blood tests are done periodically until no infection is detected.
-If treatment of primary, secondary, or latent-stage syphilis is successful, most people have no more symptoms.
-But treatment of tertiary-stage syphilis cannot reverse any damage done to organs, such as the brain or heart.
+If treatment of primary, secondary, or latent syphilis is successful, most people have no more symptoms.
+But treatment of tertiary syphilis cannot reverse damage done to organs, such as the brain or heart.
 People with such damage usually do not improve after treatment.
 People who have been cured of syphilis do not become immune to it and can be infected again.